caiyuanhao1998/MST/README.md

                 |--scene5.mat
 ```

-Following the setting of TSA-Net and DGSMP, we use the CAVE dataset (cave_1024_28) as the simulation training set.
+Following TSA-Net and DGSMP, we use the CAVE dataset (cave_1024_28) as the simulation training set.
 Both the CAVE (CAVE_512_28) and KAIST (KAIST_CVPR2021) datasets are used as the real training set.

 ## 3. Simulation Experiement: